nfrayle/mod21/README.md

-NEED TO TEST cloning this from github as a starting point.
+NEED TO TEST forking this from github as a starting point.